Wendel-Bianchini/Project-sds3/README-EN.md

 This project are develop during Spring React week by DevSuperior, where was proposed to develop a web page to sale control using Typescript with React and conected with a Java with SpringBoot backend and the database on PostegreSQL

-# How to acess
+# How to access

 You can access an application through the link: <a href="https://dsvendas-wendel.netlify.app"> SDS5-Vendas

 # Technologies

-They've been used on this project
+They've been used on this project:

 - [Java 11](https://www.oracle.com/java/technologies/)
 - [React](https://pt-br.reactjs.org/)